 - Updates, applied within a reasonable window.
 Core security releases within days.
 Plugins within a week for critical vulns, within a month for everything else.
 WordPress automatic updates explains what you can safely automate and what you still need to check.

 - Backups that actually work.
 Daily backups, stored off-server, retention window that covers “we noticed the compromise two weeks late” (minimum 30 days is the realistic floor).
 Test restores quarterly so you know the backup is actually readable.
 A backup you have never restored is a hope, not a backup.
+For which plugin to use if your host does not handle backups for you, see best WordPress backup plugins (free and paid).

 - Test updates on a staging site.
 Before pushing a plugin or core update to production, apply it on a WordPress staging site first.
 Catches the “this update breaks the checkout” class of incident before it hits customers.